jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-07-04

+I tried out java today and it was nice but its missing a good IDE.

+*One person's pattern can be another person's primitive building block* - Design Patterns, Elements of Reusable Object Oriented Software

 # 2022-07-03

 If I am working in a team, I'd definitely prefer OOP.
 I can understand Java's appeal which is why I've decided for the nth time I'll setup java env and give it a go.